NurAinaUITM/PersonalProfileWebApp/README.md

 * Accept user input from the HTML form
 * Process the data through Servlet
-* Display user profile details on JSP page
+* Display profile information dynamically on JSP page
-* Provide a responsive and attractive interface
+* Provide a clean and responsive interface

 ---